engineerbaz/AWS-Cloud-Knowledge/03 AWS_Services_Intro_Part_2.md

 - Securely stream video from connected devices to AWS for analytics

 ## Media Connect (Elemental)
-Connect different media
+- Connect different media
+- Distribute inside and outside the cloud
-Elemental is suite of services
+- Elemental is suite of services
+-

 ## Media Convert (Elemental)
 - Its a file-based video transcoding service
 - broadcast-grade
-- create video on demand
+- create video on demand (VOD)

 ## Media Live (Elemental)
 - Broadast-grade live video